fasttext/fasttext.github.io/README.md

 <sub><sup>Edit this page at [github.com/fasttext/fasttext.github.io](https://github.com/fasttext/fasttext.github.io/).</sup></sub>

-**[github.com/fasttext](https://github.com/fasttext/)** is a set of unofficial libraries for working with fastText
+**[github.com/fasttext](https://github.com/fasttext/)** is a set of unofficial libraries for working with fastText in environments like NodeJS.

 <details><summary>About fastText</summary>

-**fastText* is a library for efficient text classification and representation learning developed by Facebook Research.
+**fastText** is a library for efficient text classification and representation learning developed by Facebook Research.

 Read the official fastText documentation at [fasttext.cc](https://fasttext.cc/)